Introduction: Collective Investment Scheme

 The following do not constitute a collective investment scheme:

-ii.
-Any scheme or arrangement under which deposits are accepted by non-banking financial companies
+- Any scheme or arrangement under which deposits are accepted by non-banking financial companies

-Collective Investment Management Company:
+What is Collective Investment Management Company

-IT is a company incorporated under the provisions of the Companies Act, 2013 and registered with SEBI under the SEBI (Collective Investment Schemes) Regulations, 1999, whose object is to organise, operate and manage a Collective Investment Scheme.
+It is a company incorporated under the provisions of the Companies Act, 2013 and registered with SEBI under the SEBI (Collective Investment Schemes) Regulations, 1999, whose object is to organise, operate and manage a Collective Investment Scheme.

 No person other than a Collective Investment Management Company which has obtained a certificate under these regulations shall carry on or sponsor or launch a collective investment scheme.